milhamhidayat/docker-and-kubernetes-course/section-4-making-real-projects/info.md

 port from local : port accessed by user destination port : port in container

-# Specifying a workind directory
+# 44. Specifying a working directory

 ```sh
 WORKDIR <path>